flashbots/reorg-monitor/README.md

 ## TODO

-* Reorg detection: currently counts 2x depth-1 reorg as one depth-2 reorg
-* GethConnection: reconnect, retry with backoff

 Less important:

-* add webserver / API
-  * get status of nodes
-  * add or remove nodes
 * cmd to simulate old blocks in the database (eg. which had an error before)
 * pool of mev-geth instances for simulating blocks

-Errors, trying to reproduce:

-* `err in Finalize` (can't find parent in reorg.InvolvedBlocks)

 ---